-\\\ We are subject to a multitude of manufacturing risks, any of which could substantially increase our costs and limit supply of our product candidates.
+We are subject to a multitude of manufacturing risks, any of which could substantially increase our costs and limit supply of our product candidates.

 The process of manufacturing our product candidates is complex, highly regulated, and subject to several risks.
 For example, the process of manufacturing our product candidates is extremely susceptible to product loss due to contamination, equipment failure or improper installation or operation of equipment, or vendor or operator error.
 Even minor deviations from normal manufacturing processes for any of our product candidates could result in reduced production yields, product defects, and other supply disruptions.
-If microbial, viral, or other contaminations are discovered in our product candidates or in the manufacturing facilities in which our product candidates are made, such manufacturing facilities may need to be closed for an extended period of time to investigate and remedy the contamination.
+If microbial, viral, or other contaminations are discovered in our product candidates or in the manufacturing facilities in which our product candidates are made could be closed for an extended period of time to investigate and remedy the contamination.
 In addition, the manufacturing facilities in which our product candidates are made could be adversely affected by equipment failures, labor shortages, natural disasters, public health crises, pandemics and epidemics, such as a novel strain of coronavirus (COVID-19), power failures and numerous other factors.
-For instance, our therapeutic molecules are complex and comprised of both peptides and nucleic acids, and it may be difficult or impossible to find Good Laboratory Practice- ("GLP") and Current Good Manufacturing Practice- ("cGMP") grade manufacturers may not be able to manufacture our product candidates in a timely manufacturers may not be able to fulfill regulatory requirements.
-In addition, we or our third-party manufacturers may not be able to manufacture our product candidates in a timely manufacturing manufacturers may not be able to manufacture our product candidates in a timely manner.
+For instance, our therapeutic molecules are complex and comprised of both peptides and nucleic acids, and it may be difficult or impossible to find Good Laboratory Practice- ("GLP") and Current Good Manufacturing Practice- ("cGMP") grade manufacturers, manufacturing may be cost prohibitive, we or our third-party manufacturers may not be able to manufacture our product candidates in a timely manner or at the necessary scale to meet our development and commercialization requirements.